mafern/InferenceLyaData/README.md

 - LF/HF leave-one-out errors (*loo_t0.hdf5*, *loo_fps.hdf5* and *hires/loo_t0.hdf5*, *hires/loo_fps.hdf5*)
 - and a directory containing a pre-trained multi-fidelity emulator (optimized hyperparameters for the GP framework), *trained_mf*

-Included in the Chains directory are all of the MCMC chains from the paper, in three sub-directories: *meant-only*, *fps-only*, and *fps-meant*.
+Included in the Chains directory are the MCMC chains for the main results from the paper, in three sub-directories: *meant-only*, *fps-only*, and *fps-meant*.